 While this is the version of apple butter I prefer, there are many other types of apple butter recipes out there.

-This one allows room for expansion because it’s super simple, with minimal ingredients.
+This one allows room for creativity because it’s super simple, with minimal ingredients.
 Other recipes you may come across use other spices, different varieties of apples, have added acidic elements such as apple cider vinegar or lemon juice, and may add sugar or other sweeteners to the recipe.

 In the end you have total control and can come up with what works best for your taste buds.
 Next, let’s go over a few variations to the recipe you may want to try.